We’re strengthening our commitment to provide mobility solutions and help alleviate this societal emergency in the face of the current health crisis.

 - Volunteering.
 The communications campaign, “10 Ways to Safely Help Your Community,” has helped advise our employees on to work with the communities where they live with a set of rules for steps to take, maintaining strict health surveillance at all times.
 This project ranges from financial donations and helping the elderly to ways to “volunteer from home.”

 - Health and social aid.- The 407 ETR highway in Toronto has donated 5.2 million Canadian dollars to support communities and healthcare workers against the coronavirus.
 Some $4 million (CAD) will be spent over the next three years on vulnerable individuals and families in the towns of Durham, Halton, Hamilton, Peel, Toronto, and York to provide them with long-term support.
 With this donation, the 407 ETR is becoming the United Way’s first corporate partner in Canada, an NGO that has been supporting the country’s local communities for over 100 years.
 It will also donate $1.2 million (CAD) so that up to 24 hospitals in the Toronto and Hamilton Metropolitan Area can access medical supplies, such as personal protective equipment or care equipment for critically-ill patients.

 - Free access for healthcare workers.– In March, the 407 also donated more than $300,000 (CAD) to personnel who work in hospitals so that they can use this asset for free.

 - Social aid.- We have centralized aid from Budimex through the program called, “We are together.
-WE HELP,” from which one million zlotys of medical supplies have been donated for hospitals.
+WE HELP,” from which 2,7 million zlotys of medical supplies have been donated for hospitals.

 - Volunteering.– Our Polish employees have also voluntarily work with Warsaw’s “Central Clinical” hospital to adapt the facilities to receive patients with Covid.